bevyengine/rfcs/rfcs/45-stageless.md

 - fixed time steps (no longer a run criterion)
 - exclusive systems (no longer special-cased)
 - command processing (now performed in a `flush_commands` exclusive system)
-- labels (merged with the concept of system sets, can now be directly configured)
+- system labels and system sets (merged, can now be directly configured)
 - stages (yoten)

 ### Scheduling overview